-The Governing Body of our school is responsible for ensuring the annual review of this policy, and for reporting back to the Local Authority.
+The Governing Board of our school is responsible for ensuring the annual review of this policy, and for reporting back to the Local Authority.

-This policy is based wholly on the Buckinghamshire Model Policy of Autumn 2019.
+This policy is based on the Buckinghamshire Council Model Policy of Autumn 2021 and Government guidance.

-The school will always refer to the recommended DfE Policy also.
+The school will always refer to the recommended DfE Policy and procedures.